GoshgarIsmayilov/PVSS/README.md

 \end{align}
 $$

-\noindent
 where $u$ and $u^{peer}$ are the peer parties at a certain stage $t \in [0, log(N)-1]$.
 Note that the pairs of $u$ as $u^{{peer}^A}$ and $u^{{peer}^B}$ are different parties at the initial hypercube communication stage.

-In the \textit{private summation submission} stage, the public keys of the peer parties are fetched to encrypt cumulative summation:
+In the _private summation submission_ stage, the public keys of the peer parties are fetched to encrypt cumulative summation:

 $$
 \begin{align}